firebug/devtools-extension-examples/GlobalActor/README.md

 GlobalActor
 ===========
-An example extension showing how to register custom Global actor
+An example extension showing how to register custom Global actor.
+If multiprocess support is activated it runs within the parent process.

 Instructions
 ------------